cpiaulet/stctm/README.md

 *stctm* (STellar ConTamination Modeling) performs spectral retrievals on exoplanet transmission spectra assuming that the spectrum can be explained by stellar contamination alone.

-If you use this code, please cite Caroline Piaulet-Ghorayeb.
+If you use this code, please cite the associated Zenodo repository, with the following DOI: 10.5281/zenodo.13153251 (see Citation section below).
+If you use it, please make sure to also cite MSG (https://doi.org/10.21105/joss.04) and the source of the stellar models grid you use.
-First public release: Piaulet-Ghorayeb et al., submitted.
+First public release associated to: Piaulet-Ghorayeb et al., submitted.

-Previous uses of the code (and for now, papers to cite as its best description):
+Previous uses of the code:
 * Lim et al., 2023 (https://ui.adsabs.harvard.edu/abs/2023ApJ...955L..22L/abstract), on TRAPPIST-1 b
 * Roy et al., 2023 (https://ui.adsabs.harvard.edu/abs/2023ApJ...954L..52R/abstract), on GJ 9827 d
 * Benneke et al., submitted, on TRAPPIST-1 g